facebookarchive/hack-hhvm-docs/README.md

 In `__docs/phd`:

-`php render.php -d ../phpdoc/doc-base/.manual.xml -f php -P PHP -o ../../manual/en`
+`hhvm render.php -d ../phpdoc/doc-base/.manual.xml -f php -P PHP -o ../../manual/en`

 The `.php` files will outputted to the `manual/en` directory.

 > To speed up validation, you can try something like:
->   `php render.php -d ../phpdoc/doc-base/.manual.xml -f php -P PHP -o ../../manual/en -t -p language.hack`
+>   `hhvm render.php -d ../phpdoc/doc-base/.manual.xml -f php -P PHP -o ../../manual/en -t -p language.hack`
 > to only render topics that you changed.
 However, this is not really
 > shippable yet.
 So before pushing, do a full validation.
 > This is good for quick iteration.